arielgee/Sage-Like/.misc/tasks.md

 * access RSS feeds with credentials (user/password), behind a secure login page.
 * context menu for unauth tree feeds: 'Sign in...' that open a dropdown
 * some UI indication that the sign in operation was not successful
+* why the text in the messageView is centered? -> normal align
 ---

 ## Now
-* why the text in the messagesView is centered?
-	#msgText {
-		- text-align: center;
-		+ padding-inline-start: 16px;
+* draw attention to the new `sign in` feature.
+Maybe with the InfoBubble
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---

 ## Next
-* draw attention to the new `sign in` feature.
-Maybe with the InfoBubble
+* in v59, after 'sign in', browser do not remember authorization. reclicking the feed turns 'rss' back to 'lock'. feed preview is not prompting for user/password.
 * Discovery(sidebar+popup) detect error is `401 unauth` and display link with the lock icon. (see _httpResponseStatus) ==> WAIT!
 I'll most likely display links that are not even feeds!!! ==> WAIT2!
 Just for Aggressiveness 'none' and 'low'. not 'high'.
 * rename getLinkFeedsFromFrames() to discoverFeedLinksInFrames()
 * when logging errors, log the error.message instaed on the entire error object. use discretion for each logging case. not relevent in all cases